rwwarren/golang-webserver/timeserver/readme.txt

   Variables:
-    BREW      Set to anything if go is set up properaly in the $PATH GOROOT    If unset, then GOROOT will default to "/usr/apps/go/hg/bin/go" otherwise set it to the location where go is installed PORT      Set the port for the server to run on
+    BREW      Set to anything if go is set up properaly in the $PATH GOLOC     If unset, then GOLOC will default to "/usr/apps/go/hg/bin/go" otherwise set it to the location where go is installed It is the location where go is installed on the computer GOROOT    If unset, then GOROOT will default to "/usr/apps/go/hg/" otherwise set it to the location where go is installed PORT      Set the port for the server to run on